tropicbliss/wordlesolver/README.md

 This project uses a similar algorithm that 3blue1brown uses.

-## Why is the default starting word "tares"?
+## Why must the starting word be "tares"?

 Unfortunately to minimise the load placed on the backend server, starting with the word 'tares' is imperative.
 Maybe in the future when I implement a WASM Wordle solver will I remove this restriction.